kynex7510/3dbrew/content/ACTA:SetDefaultHostServerSettings.md

 Updates the default server environment settings, which will be used whenever a new account is created.

+This will also update [Configuration block 0x150002](Config_Savegame#configuration_blocks "wikilink") with the NFS Type and Number.

 See [Server Types](ACT_Services#server_types "wikilink") for more information.